The Luciferian Social Contract

 Design for appetite.
 Deny the crusade.
 Keep the lights on.

-To abolish is to chase purity, and humans always fail at purity.
-It drives corruption underground, making it cartelize, inflate margins, and harden its actors.
-Regulation keeps appetite visible, measurable, and drainable.
-Abolition wastes resources on impossible crusades; regulation routes resources back into the system.
-Sustainable corruption is transparent, realistic, and efficient.
+Abolition chases purity.
+Humans always fail purity tests.
+Driven underground, corruption cartels, inflates margins, hardens actors.
+Regulation keeps appetite visible, measurable, drainable.
+Abolition wastes resources on impossible crusades.
+Regulation routes resources back into the system.

 More will be revealed.